ethereum/consensus-specs/specs/beacon-chain.md

     return self.receipt_tree[1]
 ```

 The contract is at address `DEPOSIT_CONTRACT_ADDRESS`.
-When a user wishes to move their ETH from the 1.0 chain to the 2.0 chain, they should call the `deposit` function, sending along 32 ETH and providing as `data` a SimpleSerialize'd `DepositParams` object of the form:
+When a user wishes to become a validator by moving their ETH from the 1.0 chain to the 2.0 chain, they should call the `deposit` function, sending along 32 ETH and providing as `data` a SimpleSerialize'd `DepositParams` object of the form:

 ```python
 {